 A quilt is not just a cozy blanket: it is also a piece of artwork.
 The crafters that create our quilts choose top quality vivid fabrics and arrange them into a creative masterpiece.
 Select from our stock of over two hundred handmade quilts for a quilt that perfectly complements your home design.

 Though the pieces of fabric are sewn together by machine to ensure tighter sewing, all the quilting is done by hand.
 100% cotton fabrics make up the top and bottom of the quilt.
 The batting sandwiched in between those two layers, nonetheless, is 100% polyester.
 This polyester batting warranties both heat and also excellent washing results.

-You will find our quilts to be relatively sizable in length and width.
-As a matter of fact, the majority of our quilts are large enough to relieve the necessity for a dust ruffle and pillow shams.
-Just as mattress heights differ, each quilt's sizing differs as well.
-We publish the quilt's measurements along with the calculated drop for you to compare to the measurements you want.
-Definitely do your research prior to purchasing!
+You will find our quilts to be really generous in length and width.
+Most of our quilts are generous enough to take care of the need for a dust ruffle or pillow shams.
+Just as mattress heights differ, each and every quilt's dimensions is different.
+You'll find we list the quilt's measurements alongside the estimated drop for you to compare to the sizing you want to have.
+Kindly do your measuring ahead of buying!

-- Wash in a washing machine with only cold water on gentle cycle.
+- Machine wash with cold water on gentle cycle.

 Did you know?

 Every step of the quilt-making process calls for a specific woman's know-how.
 Every one of our women focuses on either assembling or quilting.
 At the very least 2 ladies are involved in making each quilt.
 The women who stitch the tops together focus on piecing specific quilt patterns.
 Because each quilter's stitches are different, just one lady does the quilting per quilt.
 This system permits each lady to become a specialist in her work.